This post was originally published on July 23, 2019 and has been updated for accuracy and comprehensiveness.

 Adhere to Local Regulations

 Before installing covert cameras, understand your state’s laws regarding unauthorized video surveillance.
 Some states require consent from those being recorded.
-Also, avoid placing cameras in private areas, such as restrooms.
+Also, avoid placing cameras where they would inadvertently capture footage of someone in a private area, such as when they’re changing or bathing.

 When used appropriately, hidden cameras provide peace of mind to homeowners who are concerned about the safety of their family and personal assets.
 When strategically placed, they can capture potential danger as it arises, so you can respond accordingly.